Oscarg2010/MCW-BCDR/Hands-on lab/HOL step-by step - Business continuity and disaster recovery.md

     ![In the Traffic Manager profile blade, a callout points to the degraded status of the primary site.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image337.png "Traffic Manager profile blade")

-1. Select **DNS Name URL**.
+21. Select **DNS Name URL**.
 The site load immediately and is failed over.
-The users will always be using this DNS URL, so they there is no change in how they access the site even though it is failed over.
+The users will always be using this DNS URL, so there is no change in how they access the site even though it is failed over.
 There **will** be downtime as the failover happens, but once the site is back online the experience for them will be no different than when it is running in the **Primary** site.

     ![The Contoso Insurance PolicyConnect webpage displays with a callout pointing to the URL in the address bar.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image338.png "Contoso Insurance PolicyConnect webpage")